Of course, you should start blogging this year (2026) and beyond.

 You’re more likely to succeed.

-So, how do you determine if your passion is worth giving a try or not?
+So, how do you determine whether your passion is worth giving a try?

 This leads us to the second method of finding your blog topic or niche.